zhb666/ckb-wallet-demo/README.md

 ```

 You will also need to delete the following file due to a problem in the NPM package.
+The hookrouter is missing files and needs to be deleted manually
+There are several versions of buffer.
+Version 4.9.2 is obsolete and needs to be deleted manually

 ```sh
 rm -f node_modules/hookrouter/dist/index.d.ts